 Read our article about understanding children’s behaviour to get perspective on bullying.

 The challenge centres around age of the child committing the offence – specifically the bully.
 Usually, the Child Justice Act should be followed when a minor child (under the age of 18) has allegedly committed a crime.
 But the Act is actually only applicable to children between the ages of 10 and 18.

-In terms of the Act, minor children below the age of 10 cannot be prosecuted.
 Section 9 of the Child Justice Act provides remedies for police officials who believe that a child (under the age of 10) has allegedly committed a criminal offence.
 The steps to be taken are inter alia to refer the matter to a children’s court.